statisticsnorway/mimir/docs/Caching.md

 ## Clearing Cache
 Clearing cache is primarily done on node events, which is set up in the *cache.ts* file.
 When content is saved or published, content nodes are placed in a queue.
 When the queue is stable, all the contents are individually cleared - or all cache is cleared if there are too many contents.
 ### Dashboard
-For manual cache clearing, there is a `Tøm cache` button in the `Dashboard` admin tool XP application for internal users to interact with.
+For manual cache clearing, there is a `Tøm XP cache` button in the `Dashboard` admin tool XP application for internal users to interact with.
 That button will trigger a set of events using websocket and Enonic's event library, clearing all the entries from a list of our predefined cached instances.
 This function is often utilized after PROD deploys, or if data is not being retrieved or displayed correctly after the scheduled jobs have finished running.

 When the `Tøm cache` button is pressed, the `clear-cache` event will get emitted.
 The following function is called at `onClick`
 ([actions.es6](src/main/resources/react4xp/dashboard/containers/HomePage/actions.es6)):